Surveying vegetation

 Working in partnership

-ECN is a partnership: in addition to our consortium of organisations that fund and/or carry out site-based monitoring, we work with a wide range of other research partners, and have a key role in the development of long-term ecosystem research (LTER) both in the UK and in Europe.
+ECN is a partnership working in partnership: in addition to our consortium of organisations that fund and/or carry out site-based monitoring, we work with a range of other research partners.
+We have played a key role in the development of long-term ecosystem research (LTER) both in the UK and in Europe.
 ECN is the UK node of the International Long-Term Ecological Research Network (ILTER) and its European regional network, eLTER.
 ECN is, or has been, represented in several key networks and projects, including the EU-funded eLTER series of projects, the European biodiversity research network, Alternet and the Arctic-Alpine INTERACT network.
-We are helping to develop key aspects of LTER, such as integration of data, multi-site experiments and improved sharing of research facilities.
+We have helped to develop key aspects of LTER, such as integration of data, multi-site experiments and improved sharing of research facilities.

 Partnerships